-Issues raised, need to find place in every role player's space, i.e Councilors, officials representatives of the communities and government departments and their parastatals in matters of governance and implementation of programmes/ projects.
-There is also a need to re-engineer the organisation set up concrete steps, activities or strategies to mitigate against the factors for non performance.
+Issues raised, need to find place in every role player's space, i.e Councilors, officials representatives of the communities, government departments and their parastatals in matters of governance and implementation of programmes/ projects.
+There is also a need to re-engineer the organisation and set up concrete steps, activities or strategies to mitigate against the factors for non performance.
+Performance Management system need to be cascaded to middle management at the least.

-1.5.2 OUTPUT FROM THE 2013/14 FINANCIAL STATEMENT ON AUDIT FINDINGS
+1.5.2 OUTPUT FROM THE FINANCIAL STATEMENTS ON AUDIT FINDINGS

-AUDIT FINDINGS TRENDS

-RESULTS ON AUDITED FINANCIAL STATEMENTS BY THE AUDITOR GENERAL
+AUDIT FINDINGS TRENDS (RESULTS ON AUDITED FINANCIAL STATEMENTS BY THE AUDITOR GENERAL)